 A picture of the first prototypes of the FE card and of the RO board, installed inside a Top Tracker module, is shown in figure 3.
-The two prototypes have been successfully tested during 2017.
-The first prototype of the concentrator is expected in the second half of this year.
+The two prototypes have been successfully tested since 2017.
+The second prototype of the concentrator is expected in Spring of this year, together with the final prototypes of the RO and FE boards.